 ¹ The Code does not apply in Scotland.
 From 1 May 2008 a minimum of Code level 3 is required for all new housing promoted or supported by the Welsh Assembly Government or Assembly Government Sponsored Bodies.
 From 2nd June 2008 Code Level 3 is required for all new self-contained social housing in Northern Ireland.

-The Stages of a Code Assessment – The Blewburton Partnership approach
+The Stages of a Code Assessment – Blewburton Limited approach

 This will normally involve an initial meeting to understand the type of development proposed and any legal requirements pertaining to Code level requirement.
 A checklist for each category will be undertaken to ascertain which issues can be approached with certainty, an element of confidence, those that need more clarity (for either the assessor and/or the client) and those with which more information is going to be required.
 This will lead to a report for the client, outlining the position, highlighting key issues to be aware of from the start of the project and, if required, suggestions on how to reach a higher Code level.
 At this stage, if possible, we also like to commence any SAP calculations that need to be undertaken (if not already assigned elsewhere).
 At this stage, we also suggest registering the site with the BRE to mitigate against any dramatic changes in the Code from time of pre-assessment to commencement of project